 Junwei Ma

-Logo Ph.D.
-Candidate at Texas A&M University
+Logo Postdoctoral Researcher at Texas A&M University

 Junwei's research centers around four interconnected themes: Urban Resilience, Urban Systems, Urban Intelligence, and Urban Crises (4U).